wp-plugins/rumbletalk-chat-a-chat-with-themes/readme.txt

 == Description ==

-289,200 websites are already using RumbleTalk Chat room, Join NOW!
+289,300 websites are already using RumbleTalk Chat room, Join NOW!
-RumbleTalk is a hosted professional **chat room plugin** to connect you with your website,blog and real-time event visitors.
+RumbleTalk is a hosted professional **chat room plugin** to connect you with your website visitors.
+You may add it to any site, blog or real-time event.
+You may also add it to facebook.

 RumbleTalk chat room is perfectly integrated with facebook and twitter.